KCW89/telebort-core-programs/Program-W3 (ver.2025).md

 ---

-*Note: The above syllabus for Program E details all 24 lessons, each with objectives, activities, and associated mini-projects, aligning with the established format used in Programs C and D.*
+*Note: The above syllabus for Program W3 details all 24 lessons, each with objectives, activities, and associated mini-projects, aligning with the established format used in Programs W1 and W2.*